Last updated Jun 20, 2019

 2. Contacting references.
 We talk a lot about verifying the information you receive on a tenant application form.
 This includes reaching out to current and previous employers/landlords.
 In theory this is simple enough.
 But in practice you need to make sure you’re taking the proper steps to do things the right way.
 That’s why your lease application should always include some kind of authorization allowing you to contact an applicant’s landlords, employers, and references.
-If it does not and you still contact those individuals, you may come under fire.

 3. Accuracy of information.
 Your lease application also serves as a great paper trail for how your tenants represent themselves.
 If a tenant turns out to be a problem and you find out that he or she lied about important application items, you’d be wise to refer back to the tenant application form to know exactly what was and wasn’t said during the application process.
-That’s why most lease application require each applicant to certify in writing that the information he or she filled out is correct.
+That’s why most rental applications require each applicant to certify in writing that the information he or she filled out is correct.
 If you ever need to take action against a tenant, it can really help having a record to establish what the tenant said.

 Mismanaging screening fees

 2. Not returning unused fees.
-Screening fees are not designed for you to make a killing in profit from screening tenants.
+Screening fees are not designed for you to make a profit from screening tenants.
 They are there to cover the costs you incur directly relating to the screening process.
 This includes any amount you pay out of pocket to get screening reports and can also include any indirect expenses relating to the time spent screening a tenant.
 These costs should all be documented.
-If you collect a screening fee and do not incur all or some of the costs associated with screening, you should return the fee to the applicant.
+If you collect a screening fee and do not incur all or some of the costs associated with screening, you should return the extra fee to the applicant.
 For example, if you collect a screening fee and the property becomes no longer available before you can finish vetting an applicant, you should return the amount collected minus any time you spent so far on screening.

 4. Not providing an itemized receipt.
 If you charge a screening fee, you may be required to provide an itemized receipt of costs for applicants who submit a lease application.
-Make sure that you check on applicable law and are providing this if it is required.
+Make sure that you check applicable law and are providing this if it is required.

 5. Not providing a copy upon request.
 Many states require that you provide a copy of any screening report ran if an applicant requests them.
 If you receive such a request from an applicant, make sure you look into it and provide a copy of all reports ran in a timely manner.